 First, many students troubled by grief present to the counseling center with problems that are secondary to the death loss, such as substance abuse or insomnia.
 Thus, mental health professionals should conduct a thorough loss assessment as a part of all routine intake interviews.
 Both death and nondeath losses are important to understanding the experience of college students who present for counseling (Servaty-Seib & Taub, 2010).
 Campus professionals must be familiar with current bereavement-related theories, be attuned to the behaviors that could indicate an internal struggle with bereavement, and be prepared to intervene appropriately (Neimeyer, Laurie, Mehta, Hardison, & Currier, 2008).

-Second, it is important that campus professionals communicate directly with grieving college students that they are willing to speak with them during times of grief.
+Second, it is important that campus professionals communicate directly with grieving college students that they are willing to speak with and support them during times of grief.

 A third critical component is that campus professionals educate bereaved students about the unique challenges that they may face and share information about the various, underutilized grief resources available (e.g., Campus Ministry, Residential Life).

 Fourth, campus professionals should encourage grieving college students, particularly males, to participate in service activities, such as a local cancer walk in memory or honor of a loved one.
 And, finally, campus professionals can share information about Actively Moving Forward®, AMF and its nationwide community of supporters with students and colleagues and encourage their students to start a Chapter of AMF, if one is not already established on campus.